 How to use lavender essential oil

 In addition to placing drops of essential lavender oil in your diffuser and enjoying a relaxing scent, you can mix the lavender oil with a carrier oil and add to a warm bath.
+Here’s a guide on how to make a lavender oil you should look at.

 Still, while there are many studies of essential oils and their positive effects in dealing with depression and anxiety, do nothing on your own.
 The most important thing is to see a doctor first.